vgurianov/srt/docs/experiment3.md

                 sV = sV.next

 ```
-The list length sVel can't be more then the magnitude sizeTick.
+The list length *sVel* can't be more then the magnitude *sizeTick*.

 ## 3. Description of experiment3 modul